Young Guns (Go for It): Top of the Pops

 Wham! were just outside the top 40 threshold of the UK Singles Chart when they were invited to perform on Top of the Pops, which meant they had not climbed high enough in normal circumstances to get on the show, but they were recruited nonetheless as the highest-placed artists still climbing the charts from outside the top 40.
 On Top of the Pops, Michael mimed the vocals to his Wham! partner Andrew Ridgeley, who acted the part of the teenage bridegroom-in-waiting.
 They were flanked by backing singers Dee C. Lee and Shirlie Holliman.

 The original recording does not feature the voices of Lee or Holliman but that of American backing singer Lynda Hayes.

 Chart performance

-The song entered the chart initially at number 72, went up to number 48 the following week, then dropped to number 52 before jumping to number 42.
-Their appearance on Top of the Pops broke the record wide open and on the following Monday the distribution centre received some thirty thousand orders, sending the record to number 24 before it eventually peaked at number 3 in November 1982.
+"Young Guns (Go for It)" entered the UK singles chart initially at number 72, went up to number 48 the following week, then dropped to number 52 before jumping to number 42.
+Their appearance on Top of the Pops broke the record wide open and on the following Monday the distribution centre received some thirty thousand orders, sending the record to number 24 before it eventually peaked at number 3 in early December 1982.